The Adventure in Staying: My Plea to the Wandering Workforce

-I am deeply passionate about loyalty and I want my generation to see how profound their relationships and careers can be when loyalty is applied rightly.
+I am passionate about our generation discovering how profound our relationships and careers can be when loyalty is applied rightly.

 Maybe you're a Millennial saying that you're already committed at your current job.
 And my response to you would be, "okay, but are you loyal?"

 This is a critical distinction, because loyalty and commitment are vastly different.

 Commitment is transactional.
 An employer, for example, agrees to pay you a certain amount of money in exchange for your expertise, experience, and contribution.
 If you show up to work on time, perform the duties within your job definition, and consistently make productive use of your hours, you are committed.
 Fulfilling commitments within a relationship is like putting money into an account with no interest.
 You’re keeping the account positive, no doubt, but there’s no strategy for what this account (relationship) could grow to be in the future.

 Loyalty, on the other hand, is an investment.
 Let’s say that you start to come into work early during the busy seasons or you set aside your own time to learn something new that will help fill a gap and move the company forward.
 You are starting to deposit value into the company that exceeds your contractual job agreement.
 Loyal people are constantly looking for ways to invest beyond what their commitment is worth right now so that the relationship has exponential value in the future.

 If every relationship is just a transactional exchange of responsibilities, then life is supremely shallow.